yochaigal/cairn/wip/2e/setting-seeds.md

 #### Draw Paths

 - Starting with the Heart, create 1-4 paths between each location.
-Create loops, branching paths, dead-ends, and shortcuts between POIs.
+  - Create loops, branching paths, dead-ends, and shortcuts between POIs.
-- Decide whether each path represents a road, a trail, or a wilderness route and note that on the map.
+- Decide whether each path represents a road, a trail, or a wilderness route and note it on the map.
-- Roll on the [Path Features](#path-features) table for each path, writing the results in your notebook.
   - Some paths may be parts of a chain and tied to a particular terrain (mountain passes, rivers, etc.).
   - Some paths are Conditional, represented by a crossed line.
   - Some paths are Hidden, represented by a dashed line.
+- Designate each path in your notebook using the number of a POI and its connecting point, e.g. 1 &harr; 3.
+- Roll on the [Path Features](#path-features) table for each path, writing the results in your notebook.
-- Determine the path distances and note the time on the map:
+- Determine the path distances between POIs and note the duration on the map:
-  - POIs a short distance apart take one Watch to traverse, a medium distance apart take two Watches, and a long distance apart take three Watches.
+  - A short distance between POIs takes one Watch to traverse, a medium distance takes two Watches, and a long distance takes three Watches.
   - For Trails add 1 more Watch, and for Wilderness routes add 2 additional Watches.
   - A Watch is 8 hours long.
 Denote days between POIs wherever possible (typically two Watches and one rest per day of travel).